AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 ### Rating a restaurant: `rate`

+Want to remember your dining experience?
 You can give a rating to a restaurant in the directory.

 Format: `rate INDEX r/RATING`